RoozbehBandpey/autonomous-driving-dqn-carla/README.md

 ## Using CARLA in python

+Note that you need to have carla running (the shell or .exe) in order to run scripts.

 If you attempt to import carla you'll face the error ```ModuleNotFoundError: No module named 'carla'```

 You either need to write your script dirercty where you extracted carla.
 In that case the part ```sys.path.append(glob.glob('../carla/dist/carla-*%d.%d-%s.egg'...``` will detect carla path in your environment variables.